Please refer to our important information regarding travel insurance when booking your ski holiday.

 viii) You will remain responsible for the payment of any balances relating to your holiday should that person be in default of payment

-ix) You cannot transfer a booking within 14 days of travel In all other instances cancellation charges will apply.
+ix) You cannot transfer a booking within 14 days of travel.
+In all other instances cancellation charges will apply.
 Please call us as soon as possible so we can advise if transferring to another person is possible for your booking.

 The following applies where we are providing a holiday package.
 If we are providing transport only or accommodation only, or are acting as a booking agent, this section does not apply to you and we accept responsibility only for the proven negligence of our employees when acting in our employ.

 Except where we are your booking agent, this section covers injury, illness or death whilst you are using the holiday services that we have arranged.
 We do not have any direct control over the way our suppliers provide their services but everyone employed or contracted by us is expected to carry out their duties properly.
 If they fail to carry out their duties properly or at all and that fault results in your injury, illness or death we may make a payment to you which would be similar to one you would receive under English law in an English court.

 We have taken all reasonable care to ensure that the services that make up your holiday are provided by reputable suppliers and businesses.
 These organisations follow local and national regulations and laws of the country in which they operate.
 However, overseas safety standards often differ from those in the UK and in some instances may not yet meet EU fire safety recommendations.
 Our obligations in regard to reasonable care and due diligence will be deemed to have been complied with when provision has conformed with local regulation or, in the absence of this, local custom.

 Our liability, except in cases involving death, injury or illness, shall be limited to a maximum of three times the cost of your travel arrangements.
 Our liability will also be limited in accordance with and/or in an identical manner to: